Fast-Fish and Loose-Fish: The chapter

 Ishmael then describes a court case in which the crew of one ship's whaleboat chased and harpooned a whale, but then had to abandon the boat in order to save themselves.
 A second ship later killed and claimed the whale, along with the first ship's boat and harpoon that had remained attached to it.
 The first crew sued the second for the value of the whale and equipment; the judge awarded the boat to the plaintiffs and the whale and harpoon to the defendants, saying that the plaintiffs had given up their rights to the latter items when they abandoned their chase.
 Ishmael initially says that the decision was just, as the world as a whole favors the strong over the weak.
 However, he mentions a divorce case cited by the defense in which a former husband brought suit to lay claim to the property of his divorced and now remarried wife on the theory that she was a "fast-fish" which he retained as property.
 Ishmael then describes cases with wider and wider implications, building up to an ironic attack on the concept of "loose-fish."
 In these cases the strong take possession of "loose-fish," that is they take whatever their strength allows them to.
-He gives examples of the concept, applying them to instances such as slavery in the United States, serfdom in Russia, British rule in Ireland and the American annexation of Texas.
+He gives examples of the concept: